jeffhowarth/ee-edu/src/patterns/convert-data.md

 _more soon_

-### :earth_americas: FC to boolean image
+### :earth_americas: any FC to boolean raster

-This method converts a feature collection into a boolean image.
+This method converts a feature collection into a boolean raster.

 ```js
 var image_boolean = geo.fcConvert.toBooleanImage(fc);